 We will publish the conclusions of the report when they are published

-For more information about the Schools Singing Programme then click here
+For more information about the Schools Singing Programme then visit our schools singing programme page.

 You may also be interested in Prof Krüger-Bridge’s research into Liverpool Cathedral music.